 I am an associate professor and head of journalism at Swinburne University of Technology, Melbourne.
 I teach journalism practice (radio, television, studio), journalism studies and research communication skills for higher education students.

-I research in the areas of international newsgathering, transnational broadcasting, social media and terrorism coverage.
+I research in the areas of international newsgathering, transnational broadcasting, social media, public interest journalism and terrorism coverage.

 My most recent research projects have examined the global news agencies' use of UGC from Syria (2017) , fixers setting up their own businesses (2018) and how media editors see the coverage of terrorism in six different countries (2019).

 I have won three internationally competitive research fellowships that have taken me to Oxford University, City University, and the London School of Economics and Political Science.